Dick (nickname)

-Dick is a nickname most often for Richard, which likely originated in the Middle Ages as rhyming slang for "Rick", as did William → Will → Bill and Robert → Rob → Bob.
-Dick is becoming a cliché name for any man, as in Tom, Dick and Harry.
+Dick is a nickname most often for Richard, which likely originated in the Middle Ages as a rhyming nickname for "Rick", similarly to the development of William → Will → Bill and Robert → Rob → Bob.
+Dick is a cliché name for any man, as in Tom, Dick and Harry.
 The use of the nickname Dick has declined drastically in recent decades due to the association of Dick with a penis; by 1969, Dick had fallen outside of the top 1,000 most common names for newborn baby boys in the US.
 By 2014, there were fewer than five babies born in the United States with the name Dick on a birth certificate.